 An EMDRIA Approved EMDR Training provides clinicians with the knowledge and skills to utilize EMDR therapy, a comprehensive understanding of case conceptualization and treatment planning, and the ability to integrate EMDR therapy into their clinical practice.
 An EMDRIA Approved EMDR Training provides, at a minimum, instruction in the current explanatory model, methodology, and underlying mechanisms of EMDR through lecture, practice, and integrated consultation.

-While the EMDRIA Approved EMDR Training Curriculum outlines the minimum requirements which need to be met, the developer of a specific curriculum can enhance or expand any portion as they see fit.
+While the EMDRIA Approved EMDR Training Curriculum outlines the minimum requirements.
 These minimum training requirements include: 20 hours instructional material, 20 hours supervised practicum, and 10 hours consultation.
+The developer of a specific curriculum can enhance or expand any portion.

 The goal of the instructional section of the training is to provide information and understanding in each of the following areas: